-Written Examination - This tool, when required, shall include a written demonstration of the applicant's knowledge and skill and the field for which the test is being held, and may include standard tests of mathematical ability, English usage, a range of general information or general educational attainments.
+Written Examination - This tool, when required, shall include a written demonstration of the applicant's knowledge and skill and the field for which the test is being held, and may include standard tests of mathematical ability.

 Performance Test - This part, when required, shall involve such tests of performance as would aid in determining the cognitive ability and/or manual skills of applicants to perform essential job functions.